harrygxu/CCFN-retreat/check-in.md

 ## Meal Numbers

-- **Final Numbers:** Submit final meal numbers to Bon Appetit Dining Services 7 days in advance of arrival to avoid a late fee.
 - **Late Arrivals:** If the group is running behind for an allotted meal time, please call Bon Appetit at 310.506.4296 to alert them.

 ## Maps